 November Recognized as National Diabetes Month

 Each year, November is designated as National Diabetes Month.
-This annual initiative is spearheaded by the American Diabetes Association in order to raise awareness about a disease affecting millions of individuals across the country, including some living in the Coastal Bend.
+This annual initiative is spearheaded by the American Diabetes Association in order to raise awareness about a disease affecting millions of individuals across the country, including many living in the Coastal Bend.
 According to the American Diabetes Association, diabetes is a life-threatening disease that affects 29 million – or one out of every 11 – people living in the United States.
 In addition, 86 million individuals have pre-diabetes, a condition in which glucose levels are higher than normal but not yet high enough to be considered diabetes.
 In our area, there are approximately 86,000 people living with diabetes or pre-diabetes.
 In addition, research has shown that if current health trends continue, one-third of all Americans could have diabetes by the year 2050.
 Given these staggering statistics, I would like to share some of the facts relating to diabetes in this week’s article in hopes that through increased awareness, we can work to reverse this trend and support a healthier community.

 There are two main types of diabetes: Type 1 and Type 2.
 Both types of diabetes can lead to health complications such as heart disease, blindness and kidney failure.
 A third type of diabetes, known as Gestational diabetes, can develop in a small percentage of pregnant women.
 When properly managed, women who develop gestational diabetes can have a healthy pregnancy, although it does potentially lead to an increased risk of developing Type 2 diabetes in both the mother and child later in life.